Thesis/stage gids

 (toegevoegd op 04-03-2024)

-Master thesis projecten
+Master thesis en stage projecten

 Are you interested in mosquitoes, ticks, and the pathogens they transmit?
 We have an opportunity for master students to study how urban and peri-urban green space influences the presence of ticks and mosquitoes.
 You will conduct field work in multiple cities in Europe (including Strasbourg, Vienna, and the cities in the Netherlands).
 The project will be conducted in the One Health Entomology group of the Laboratory of Entomology and involves both field work and laboratory work and you are free to design the project to your liking.
 This project can be done as a MSc thesis or internship.
 For more information you can contact Julian Bakker at julian.bakker@wur.nl.